Samding Dorje Phagmo: Current Samding Dorje Phagmo

 The current (12th) Samding Dorje Pakmo Trülku is Dechen Chökyi Drönma, who was born in 1938 or 1942 (?).

-The twelfth Samding Dorje Pakmo was very young at the time of the Chinese occupation, and her exact date of birth is contested.
+The twelfth Samding Dorje Phagmo was very young at the time of the Chinese occupation, and her exact date of birth is contested.
 Some sources claim she was born a year before the death of the previous incarnation (and therefore cannot be the true reincarnation).

 However, Dechen Chökyi Drönma was recognised by the present 14th Dalai Lama as a true incarnation and served as a vice president of the Buddhist Association of China in 1956 while he was president, and Choekyi Gyaltsen, 10th Panchen Lama also as vice president.
 She went to Lhasa in 1958 and received the empowerment of Yamantaka from the Dalai Lama and the empowerment of Vajrayogini from the Dalai Lama's tutor, Trijang Lobsang Yeshe Tenzin Gyatso.

 Dechen Chökyi Drönma has been trained in the Bodongpa tradition and remains the head of the Samding Monastery.
 She simultaneously holds the post of a high government cadre in the Tibet Autonomous Region.
 She has, as a result, been accused by many of "collaborating" with the Chinese.

-After the 2008 Tibetan unrest and prior to the 2008 Summer Olympics in Beijing, Xinhua News Agency, the Chinese official government news agency, said that the twelfth Samding Dorje Phagmo, who is also the vice-chairwoman of the standing committee of the Tibetan Autonomous Regional People's Congress, was quoted as saying, "The sins of the Dalai Lama and his followers seriously violate the basic teachings and precepts of Buddhism and seriously damage traditional Tibetan Buddhism's normal order and good reputation."
-She reportedly told Xinhua that, "Old Tibet was dark and cruel, the serfs lived worse than horses and cattle."